jfehrenbacher/wats1030-intro-to-unix/nix_scavenger_hunt.md

 ### Navigating the Filesystem

 * Get an idea of where you are in the operating system.
-Use the `pwd` command to find your "path to working directory"--your current location in the filesystem of your devbox. *Paste the output of the `pwd` command here:*
+Use the `pwd` command to find your "path to working directory"--your current location in the filesystem of your devbox. *Paste the output of the `pwd` command here: /home/cabox/workspace
 * Discover more about this filesystem.
-Use `ls` (the "list" command)to see what is in this directory. *What directories and files do you see when you run `ls`?*
+Use `ls` (the "list" command)to see what is in this directory. *What directories and files do you see when you run `ls`?: LICENSE  README.md  challenge_files  nix_scavenger_hunt.md  nix_scavenger_hunt_stretch.md
 * You can use *options* to modify how a command runs.
-Try using `ls -alh` to see the contents of your current directory. *How are the results different when you use the `-alh` options?*
+Try using `ls -alh` to see the contents of your current directory. *How are the results different when you use the `-alh` options?
+It looks like I just get a lot more information on all of the files and directories, including size, date accessed, that sort of thing.
 * The `man` ("manual") command tells you more about how any given command works. (*WARNING:* CodeAnywhere does not support the man command.
 You can click the following link to complete this task: http://linux.die.net/man/)Run `man` to see instructions about how to use `man`.
-Then use `man` to learn what the `a`, `l`, and `h` options mean when used with the `ls` command. *Write down what those options do?*
+Then use `man` to learn what the `a`, `l`, and `h` options mean when used with the `ls` command: a means 'all' as in 'do not ignore entries that start with .' l means 'use a long listing format.' h means 'human-readable. with -l, print sizes in human readable format'
 * Commands can also take *arguments*, which are usually the names of files or locations that you want the command to work with.
-Try running `ls /` to see what files are in the *root* directory of the filesystem. *What files and directories do you see listed?*
+Try running `ls /` to see what files are in the *root* directory of the filesystem: bin  boot  dev  etc  fastboot  home  lib  lib64  media  mnt  opt  proc  root  run  sbin  srv  sys  tmp  usr  var
 * A Unix filesystem has a few special shortcuts to refer to specific locations. `/` indicates the *root* of the filesystem, meaning the top-most directory in the filesystem hierarchy.
 Use the `cd` ("change directory") command to move to the root directory.
-(Hint: Use `man` to look up the `cd` command if you have any issues) *Then run `pwd` and paste the output here:*
+(Hint: Use `man` to look up the `cd` command if you have any issues) *Then run `pwd` and paste the output here: /home/cabox
 * Another special shortcut in Unix is the `~` location.
 This indicates the *user root* directory, meaning the top-most directory in the hierarchy that comes below your user account.
-Use `cd` to move to `~`. *Run `pwd` and paste the response here:*
+Use `cd` to move to `~`. *Run `pwd` and paste the response here: /home/cabox/workspace
 * Change directory into the `challenge_files` directory.
-Use `ls` to find only the files with a `.demo` pattern. *How many files do you find?*
+Use `ls` to find only the files with a `.demo` pattern: 3 .demo files
-* Use the `cd` command to move "up" one directory. *Where are you in the filesystem now?*
+* Use the `cd` command to move "up" one directory. *Where are you in the filesystem now? /home/cabox
-* Press the up arrow on your keyboard. *What just happened?*
+* Press the up arrow on your keyboard.
+It takes me back to my last command.
-* Press the up arrow a few more times. *What do you see?*
+* Press the up arrow a few more times.
+Runs through my history of commands.
-* Run the `history` command. *What do you see?*
+* Run the `history` command: There's a list of all of the commands I've tried.

 ### Observing the System

-* Discover what account you are logged into using the `whoami` command. *What username are you currently using?*
+* Discover what account you are logged into using the `whoami` command. *What username are you currently using?: cabox
 * Discover who else is on your system with the `who` command. *Are any other users using your system?
-If so, list them here:*
+If so, list them here: Nope no other users
 * How long has your system been running?
-Use `uptime` to see, and *paste the result here:*
+Use `uptime` to see, and *paste the result here: 18:39:08 up 44 min,  1 user,  load average: 0.00, 0.00, 0.00
 * Run `ps aux` and review the results.
-(Hint: Use `man` to learn more about the `ps` command and options.) *How do you interpret what you see here?*
+(Hint: Use `man` to learn more about the `ps` command and options.) *How do you interpret what you see here?: It seems like it's giving me a lot of information that I don't know how to interpret.
+The man pages tells me that it's reporting a snapshot of current processes.
 * Run `top` and review the results.
-(Hint: You may need to use `ctrl-c` to get out of this app.) *How do you interpret what you see here?*
+(Hint: You may need to use `ctrl-c` to get out of this app.): It's showing me tasks at hand, their CPU and memory usage, and a bunch of other acronyms that I don't understand.

 ### Finding and Viewing Files